 A review of the data for sites in the San Diego region that were 303(d) listed for toxicity shows that most were listed based on a 2002-2003 ecological condition assessment of water bodies across the region.
-Results show that there were positive toxicity tests as a result of C. dubia, as well as a significant number of sites toxic to the algae species Selenastrum capricornutum.
-Thus it is possible that even if C. dubia tests resulted in false positives, algae toxicity could still result in 303(d) inclusion.
+Results show that there were positive toxicity tests because of C. dubia, as well as a significant number of sites toxic to the algae species Selenastrum capricornutum.
+Thus, it is possible that even if C. dubia tests resulted in assessment error, algae toxicity would still result in 303(d) inclusion.
+This uncertainty in the reliance on toxicity test methods overall are of concern due to the historical implications resulting from the variability and uncertainty created by inconsistent lab approaches and responses.

-The need to minimize the variability in toxicity testing, and ensure sites placed on the 303(d) list be consistent as possible, is being recognized by the broader water quality community.
+The need to minimize the variability in toxicity testing, and ensure laboratory testing of waters from sites placed on the 303(d) list be consistent as possible, is being recognized by the broader water quality community.
 This recognition extends to the State Board, where plans exist to revise its toxicity policy to that of 'provisions' within the next year.
 These revisions include statewide standards for sampling, a focus on quality of laboratories, and additionally the application of the test for significant toxicity (TST) statistical test (pers. comm., Z. Paulsen SWRCB).
 This study offers an opportunity to view variability in the context of real world regulatory outcomes and will help decision makers understand its ramifications.